Spuddytime/CafePOS/week2-deliverables.md

-# Week 2 — Café POS Foundations (OOD)
+# Week 2 — Café POS

-> I missed the first lab due to personal circumstances, so I did not have a partner for this section of the lab.
+> I missed the first lab due to personal circumstances, so I did not have a partner for this section of the lab apologies.

 ---